Development of the "4R-SUCCESS" Program Aimed at Improving Elementary School-aged Children Social and Scholastic Competence

 Data Analytic Strategy: Descriptive statistics will be used to describe the sample characteristics.
 Multivariate Analysis of Variance (MANOVA) and Repeated Measures MANOVA will be used to determine if the program is working as intended for different groups of children as defined by social competence, sex, grade, and ethnicity.

 Ladd, G.W., Kochenderfer-Ladd, B.K., Visconti, K.J., and Ettekal, I. (2012).
 Classroom Peer Relations and Children's Social and Scholastic Development: Risk Factors and Resources.
 In A.M.
-Ryan and G.W.
-Ladd (Eds.), Peer relationships and adjustment to school.
-Charlotte, NC: Information Age Publishing
+Ryan, and G.W.
+Ladd (Eds.), Peer Relationships and Adjustment to School (pp. 11–49).
+Charlotte, NC: Information Age Publishing.

 Sechler, C. M., & Ladd, G. W. (2013).
 Young Children's Peer Relations and Social Competence.
 In O.N.
 Saracho and B. Spodek (Eds.), Handbook of Research on the Education of Young Children (pp. 47–80).
 Routledge.

 Ladd, G.W., Kochenderfer-Ladd, B., Visconti, K.J., Ettekal, I, Sechler, C.M., and Cortes, K.I.
 (2014).
 Grade-School Children's Social Collaborative Skills: Links With Partner Preference and Achievement.
 American Educational Research Journal, 51(1): 152–183.